gizemayegul/lab-js-data-types/README.md

   Upon completion of this exercise, you will be able to:

-  - Run JavaScript code from your IDE, using a local server to load it in the browser
   - Perform basic mathematical calculations using arithmetic operators
   - Assign values to variables using assignment operators (`=`, `+=`, `-=`, etc.)
   - Use string concatenation (`+`) or interpolation `${}` to join strings together